Draw Mix Paint Supply List for the Online Course

 oil paint

-If you are in the United States, Europe, or Canada, I recommend a set of my own Geneva Artists' Oil Color, which is already mixed with the perfect medium for each color and requires no further preparation.
+If you are in the United States, I recommend a set of my own Geneva Artists' Oil Color, which is already mixed with the perfect medium for each color and requires no further preparation.
 It performs better than other brands, is easier to work with, and contains no solvents (no mineral spirits and no turpentine) so there are no toxic fumes to worry about.
 It is the perfect limited palette for painting realism.

 If you live outside the United States, Canada, and Europe click here for alternative paint and medium recommendations.